-Some welcome news for our Round Barn!
-Our federal MP Denis Paradis has just confirmed an additional grant of $176,500 from Canadian Heritage.
-The agreement signing process is underway.
+Last February, our federal MP Denis Paradis confirmed an additional grant of $176,500 from Canadian Heritage.
 With this grant, the Federal Government will have provided $386,500 for the restoration project.
 As you can see, the barn is now sitting on a new foundation and has been straightened.
 Many of our local entrepreneurs have already benefited from these contracts!

 Nevertheless, as with any subsidy, we must match the government’s contribution, dollar for dollar.
 Fund raising campaigns undertaken since 2013 have raised $255,000 to date, including $40,000 received from Memphremagog MRC and $30,000 from the Municipality of the Township of Potton.
 Therefore, a grand total of $641,500 has been raised so far by the Barn Committee.
 Other major funding sources will be approached shortly.

 Many thanks to you who have contributed to this project during the successive fundraising campaigns.
 You have supported us and the objective is now within reach.

 Future use of the round barn and the surrounding grounds

 The barn will soon become a major attraction in the Eastern Townships, complementing the new development of Owl’s Head and this will inevitably contribute to the revitalization of our village.

 On the three interior levels of the barn we’ll showcase:

 A permanent exhibition on the history and heritage of our region

 A multifunctional room for conferences, shows or receptions